naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 C. The interface is running ISL.
 D. The version of CDP is wrong on the other switch.

-A:- The error is normal if it is the first interface to be changed over to the new native VLAN since the other interface has not been changed yet.
+A:- B, The error is normal if it is the first interface to be changed over to the new native VLAN since the other interface has not been changed yet.
 However, if the other interface was changed already and you received this error, then CDP is letting you know the other side is mismatched.
 CDP must be running on both sides of the trunk; therefore you would not see this error if it was disabled on either side.
 If the interfaces were running mismatched trunking protocols, a different error would be seen.

 82. Switch A and Switch B have a trunk.
 On Switch A, the native VLAN is set to VLAN 10 on Switch B and the native VLAN is defaulted.
 What problems will occur?